My son joined a school orchestra which meant he had to transport his a viola (i.e. smaller violin) between home and school often.

 There are two primary types of rear bike racks:

-- Tray only (example) – attached to the seat post; limited carrying capacity
+• Tray only – attached to the seat post; limited carrying capacity

-- Tray + Side legs (example) – same as above except it also has side support legs that gets attached to the bike frame;
+• Tray + Side legs – same as above except it also has side support legs that gets attached to the bike frame;

 I initially considered the tray model but found many complaints related to the bracket’s weld joint failure.
 I suspected that was happening due to constant flexing / jostling of the tray when the bike was in motion (remember that most mountain bikes do not have suspension in the rear).